sancholp/Stats_methods/README.md

 Part of my MSc in Astrophysics at the UvA.
 Made up of 3 Assignments consisting of 2 parts (A and B).

 The questions are not provided to avoid jeopardizing the course for future students.
 Please get in contact with me if you want the full problem instructions.

-Thanks to Dr. Phil Uttley for preparing the curriculum of this course.